SimeonDee/graphql-mern-demo/README.md

 # graphql-mern-demo
  Demonstrating the use of GraphQL with Node.js, Express, MongoDB and React.

-Tools: MERN stack, GraphiQL, express-graphql
+ ## Technologies
+ - MERN stack
+ - GraphiQL
+ - express-graphql